 - What are we to make of Jacob’s question, “Wherefrom are these?”

 Rushi’s commentary doesn’t answer any of these questions.
-Rashi says that Jacob tells Joseph about the passing of his mother because he is concerned that Joseph kept a grudge against him: he is asking Joseph not to bury him in Egypt, but in Maarat HaMachpelah in Chevron, while Jacob, himself, failed to do this for Joseph’s mother—Rachel—who was buried on the way to Ephrath.
+Rashi says that Jacob tells Joseph about the passing of his mother because he is concerned that Joseph kept a grudge against him: he is asking Joseph not to bury him in Egypt, but in the family burial plot, Maarat HaMachpelah in Chevron, while Jacob, himself, failed to do this for Joseph’s mother, Rachel, who was buried on the way to Ephrath.
 Not only this does not explain why the Torah digresses from the main narrative of blessing Joseph’s sons, it makes the question even stronger.
-Indeed, the conversation between Jacob and Joseph where Jacob makes Joseph swear that he’d not bury him in Egypt but will bury him in the family burial cave – Maarat HaMachpelah – took place in the beginning of this parshah.
+Indeed, the conversation between Jacob and Joseph when Jacob makes Joseph swear that he’d not bury him in Egypt but will bury him in the family burial cave, Maarat HaMachpelah, took place in the beginning of this Torah portion.

-But this conversation took place in the previous chapter during the previous visit by Joseph.
-If Jacob was concerned about a grudge that Joseph kept against him, why didn’t he address at that time, when it was germane to the conversation?
-If he didn’t then, why would he mention Rachel’s passing on another occasion, when Joseph brought his two sons for blessing and the conversation was revolving around them?
-How the story of Rachel’s passing and burial was relevant to this conversation?
+This conversation took place in the previous chapter during the previous visit by Joseph.
+If Jacob was concerned about a grudge that Joseph kept against him, why did he not address it at that time, when it was germane to the conversation?
+If he did not do it then, why would he mention Rachel’s passing on another occasion, when Joseph brought his two sons for blessing and the conversation was revolving around them?
+How was the story of Rachel’s passing and burial relevant to this conversation?

 Twelve sons of Jacob were prophets in their own right.
 I now tend to think that Reuben moved his father’s bed into the tent of Leah not only because he wanted to protect his mother’s honor.
-But he too saw these two souls hovering ready to be born to Jacob.
+But, as a prophet, he too saw these two souls hovering ready to be incarnated into two sons to be conceived by Jacob.
 He further saw that they were destined to be born not to Jacob and Bilhah, but to Jacob and Leah, which is why he moved Jacob’s bed into the tent of Leah.
 Instead of interfering with destiny, all Reuben wanted to do was help facilitate this destiny!

 A very similar story is recorded in Midrash Aggadah (Gen 41-45).

+Now, all pieces of the puzzle fit together.
 Yes, Ephraim and Manasseh were grandsons of Leah, which is why Jacob exclaimed in amazement, “are these from Leah?”
-Joseph replies, “They are my sons, whom God hath given me with this.”
+Joseph replies, “They are my sons, whom G‑d hath given me with this.”
 The last words in the verse, “with this,” compels Rashi to suggest that Joseph showed Jacob his marriage contract, Ketubah, with Asenath.
 I suggest a different interpretation.
 “With this” in Hebrew is “בָּזֶה” (BaZeH).
 These are the same letters that make up the word for gold, “זהב” (ZaHaV).
-What Joseph may have shown his father was the golden plate that Jacob suspended many years ago from the neck of Asenath.
-When Jacob recognized the plate and realized that Joseph married a Jewish girl, his granddaughter, the daughter of Leah, he became happy and proceeded to bless the lads.
+What Joseph may have shown his father was the golden plate that Jacob put many years ago on the neck of Asenath.
+When Jacob recognized the plate and realized that Joseph married a Jewish girl from his family, Jacob’s granddaughter, the daughter of Leah, he became happy and proceeded to bless the lads.